Achievable logoAchievable logo

 • Insiders (officers, directors, 10% shareholders)

-Some activities may occur during the cooling off period.
-The information filled out in the SEC’s registration form is compiled into a document called the prospectus.
+Some activities are allowed during the cooling off period.
+The information in the SEC registration form is compiled into a document called the prospectus.
 Investors learn about the issuer and the security by reading the prospectus.
-During the 20-day cooling off period, the SEC registration form is transformed into a “preliminary” prospectus, which can be given to potential investors on a solicited or unsolicited basis.
+During the 20-day cooling off period, the registration materials are used to create a “preliminary” prospectus, which may be provided to potential investors on a solicited or unsolicited basis.

 A Registration Statement relating to these securities has been filed with the Securities and Exchange Commission but has not yet become effective.
 Information contained herein is subject to completion or amendment.
 These securities may not be sold nor may offers to buy be accepted prior to the time the Registration Statement becomes effective.

-The SEC’s job is to determine if the registration form is complete.
-If something is missing, they’ll send a deficiency letter to the issuer and notify them of the missing pieces.
-Unfortunately for the issuer and underwriter, this pauses the registration process.
-It will take time to properly finish the registration form and re-file it with the SEC.
+The SEC’s job is to determine whether the registration form is complete.
+If something is missing, the SEC sends a deficiency letter to the issuer identifying what must be corrected.
+This pauses the registration process until the issuer fixes the filing and re-files it with the SEC.

 Part of the underwriter’s job is to price the new security.
-This is especially tough with stock, given its market value is based on demand.
-To estimate demand for the IPO, the underwriter may solicit or receive indications of interest from potential investors during the 20-day cooling-off period.
+This can be especially difficult with stock, because its market value depends on demand.
+To estimate demand for the IPO, the underwriter may solicit or receive indications of interest from potential investors during the 20-day cooling off period.

 UPS Tombstone Advertisement